mattischrome/blogischrome/content/post/2024-01-03-some-git-instructions-for-future-matt.markdown

 git blah blah blah
 ```

 Why did I want to do this?
 It seems like git commits only count on GitHub if they are to master or main.
-I need my green blobs thankyou very much!
+I need my green blobs thank you very much!